Aliases for DSE Gene

 GeneCards Summary for DSE Gene

 DSE (Dermatan Sulfate Epimerase) is a Protein Coding gene.
-Diseases associated with DSE include Ehlers-Danlos Syndrome, Musculocontractural Type 2 and Musculocontractural Ehlers-Danlos Syndrome.
-Among its related pathways are Chondroitin sulfate/dermatan sulfate metabolism and Glycosaminoglycan metabolism.
-GO annotations related to this gene include chondroitin-glucuronate 5-epimerase activity.
+Diseases associated with DSE include Ehlers-Danlos Syndrome, Musculocontractural Type, 2 and Musculocontractural Ehlers-Danlos Syndrome.
+Among its related pathways are Chondroitin sulfate/dermatan sulfate metabolism and Metabolism.
+Gene Ontology (GO) annotations related to this gene include chondroitin-glucuronate 5-epimerase activity.
 An important paralog of this gene is DSEL.

 Converts D-glucuronic acid to L-iduronic acid (IdoUA) residues.